 Pre-Trial Hearings

-There are likely to be a number of pre-trial hearings after a criminal arrest in California.
-These hearings allow lawyers to make different motions.
-Generally, a motion to dismiss is made early on in this process, or even during discovery.
+There may be several pre-trial hearings or motion hearings after a criminal arrest.
+These hearings allow lawyers to make different motions to persuade the court about how the trial should go or if it should happen at all.
+Generally, a motion to dismiss is made early on in this process.

 Finally, a criminal case can proceed to trial in California.
-However, cases only proceed to trial if they are not dismissed or resolved out of court.
-Sometimes, individuals can resolve their charges by accepting a plea bargain.
+Cases only proceed to trial if they are not dismissed or resolved out of court.
+Sometimes, individuals resolve their charges by accepting a plea bargain.
 This reduces the penalties they could face.

 - There is insufficient cause to continue forward with a case